PierreSenellart/provsql/doc/source/dev/playground.rst

   job locally (``wasm/build-wasm.sh``): it builds the matched PGlite core + the ProvSQL extension against the Emscripten builder image (podman or docker), runs the headless Node smoke test, and assembles the doc-root from the freshly built artifacts.
+The (slow) WASM Postgres core build runs only once -- it is skipped when ``wasm/.build`` already has it; pass ``WASM_REBUILD_CORE=1`` to force a clean core rebuild.
+Iterating on the extension therefore re-runs only the extension compile + relink.
 * **Assemble** the doc-root with ``studio/web/build.sh`` (it needs the WASM artifacts from ``wasm/``: the matched PGlite dist and ``provsql.tar.gz``). ``make playground`` reuses the in-place artifacts;